 Alternatively, you can use bitcoin options to hedge your digital asset portfolio.
 This is how a lot of professional investors use bitcoin options.

-To hedge your digital asset portfolio using bitcoin options, you can, for example, buy a put option on bitcoin with a strike price of $3,750 (25 percent lower than the current BTC price) with a six-month maturity.
-Should the price of bitcoin collapse by over 25 percent, which would then likely drag your diversified digital asset portfolio down by a little more than 25 percent, you would be partially hedged from making further losses as your options would then be “in-the-money” to compensate for the drop in portfolio value.
+To hedge using bitcoin options, an individual can, for example, purchase a bitcoin put option with a strike price of $5,000 (approximately 25% lower than the current BTC price) with a six-month maturity.
+If the price of BTC then collapses by over 25%, dragging down your diversified portfolio by more than 25%, that individual would be partially hedged from further loss.
+This is because they would be “in-the-money” to compensate for the drop in portfolio value.

 Deciding the hedge ratio is up to you, and that will determine how much of your portfolio will be hedged in the event of a market downturn.